SxWebs

 )

-The s-expression representation has the advantage of easier parsing than the HTML text.
-In addition, a s-expression can be easier analysed and possibly optimized, compared to a string representation.
+The s-expression representation offers the advantage of easier parsing compared to HTML text.
+Additionally, s-expressions can be more straightforward to analyze and potentially optimize, as they provide a structured format.
 For example, a ((p) (p)) can be simplified to ((p)).
-Similar there are circumstances, where a (li (p "text)) should be transformed to (li "text").
+Similarly, in certain cases, a (li (p "text")) can be transformed into (li "text").

-This library allows to generate HTML from s-expressions created by Sx.
+This library enables the generation of HTML from s-expressions created by Sx.

-Often, HTML is generated by using string template libraries, like Mustache (many programming languages), Jinja (Python), or html/template (Go).
+HTML is often generated using string template libraries such as Mustache (available in many programming languages), Jinja (Python), or html/template (Go).

-Most string template libraries fail on certain scenarios.
-Mustache provide replacement characters only for HTML content, but not even for HTML attributes.
-Similar for Jinja.
-The html/template library for Go requires the developer to correctly specify the adequate escaping mode.
+Most string template libraries fall short in certain scenarios.
+For example, Mustache provides escape sequences only for HTML content, not for HTML attributes.
+The same limitation applies to Jinja.
+The html/template library in Go requires the developer to explicitly specify the correct escaping mode.

-This is because string template libraries operates just at the string level.
-All structure of the HTML text is lost.
+This is because string template libraries work at the string level, where the structure of the HTML is lost.

-By using a structured representation of HTML, the HTML generator knows about the specific context and can automatically select the appropriate escape mode.
+In contrast, by using a structured representation of HTML, the HTML generator can understand the context and automatically select the appropriate escape mode.

 Language